mexists/ionic-fcm-starter/TUTORIAL.md

 * Add/Modify code

 After your plugin is installed, we need to add and modify some code in the project.
-From your project root directory, navigate to `www\index.html` and edit `index.html` file with the folloing code.
+From your project root directory, navigate to `www\index.html` and edit `index.html` file with the following code.
 ```sh
 <!-- jQuery -->
 <script src="lib/jquery/dist/jquery.min.js"></script>